Account

 The XROS 4 shipped with COREX 2.0 pods.
 Solid flavour, reliable, lasted me about a week per pod with sweet liquids.

-Here's the thing though - you can buy COREX 3.0 pods separately and use them in your XROS 4.
+Here's the thing though - you can pick up COREX 3.0 pods separately and use them in your XROS 4.
 You get most of the flavour improvement without buying a new kit.
 The XROS 5 does seem to squeeze a bit more out of them, but the pods themselves are the bigger upgrade.
+Older COREX 2.0 pods still fit both kits, so spares don't go to waste.

 Screen and Display